What could possibly go wrong with women?

 - Mercury–Fever, malaise, chills, sweating, abscess, blocked ducts, thirsty with a lot of saliva, sharp radiating pain, sweating does not relieve.
 May be worse for both heat and cold.

-- Phytolacca–50% of the time, the remedy for mastitis is Phytolacca.
-Painful nipples, blocked ducts, lumpy breasts, breast cysts, swelling, pain, congestion, sharp radiating pains, favors the right side.
+- Phytolacca–more than 50% of the time, the remedy for mastitis is Phytolacca.
+Painful nipples, blocked ducts, lumpy breasts, breast cysts, swelling, pain, congestion, sharp radiating pains in all directions, favors the right side.

 - Pulsatilla–Fever, thirstless, swollen and painful, weepy, wants consolation, better for fresh air, worse warm stuffy rooms.